joeyl18/BOMBOX/README.md

-# OxyMetaG: Bumblebee Gut Microbiome Oxygen Tolerance Analysis
+# Bumblebee Gut Microbiome Oxygen Tolerance Analysis
+Metagenomic analysis of bumblebee gut microbiome.
 The general goal of the project will be to find a relationship that explains the differences between bumblebees with different levels of oxygen tolerance.
+Samples across 20 different bumblebee species in the US and Colombia are used for analysis.
+The bioinformatic tool OxyMetaG is utilized to predict the aerobe/anaerobe of the bumblees sampled using 20 pfam identified